 For example, the amount of user data for Google Calendar is usually significantly less than the Drive data for the same user.
 So, the covered Calendar data will probably finish moving before the covered Drive data.

 - An admin changed the data regions policy for an organizational unit.

 - An admin reassigned the user to another organizational unit.

-- A user or admin changed the ownership of the data object.
-It is now owned by a different user.
+- A user or admin changed the ownership of the data object—for example, the ownership of a Drive file is changed to a different user.

 - For shared objects, a user or admin changes the members with whom the object is shared.

 For example, if a user moves from an organizational unit based in Europe to one based in the United States, a data regions policy has changed.
 This change triggers a data move for the user’s covered data from Europe to the United States, which lowers the completion percentage.

 How do I interpret move progress?

 When you select a data region, Google Workspace starts moving data for selected users to the newly selected region.
 Move percentage is calculated on a per account basis.
 Once all data for select products is moved to the correct region for an account, the overall percentage increases.
 For example, if there are 10 users and a move for one user is complete, the move percentage is 10%.

 When you select a data region, Google Workspace starts creating backups in that region after your primary data move is complete.
 Existing backups aren’t moved to your selected region—they are left to expire.